anniebea/Neighbour-Joining/README.md

 Develop a program that constructs phylogenic trees, using the Neighbour Joining algorithm.

 ## Input:
-Edit path to input file in main.py line 44
+Input filename of input file in console prompt upen running program.

+## Dependencies:
+1. Numpy
+2. Matplotlib
+3. Biopython (Phylo)